Don't miss the latest stories

 “Someone who plays video games for ten hours a day, for example, would be considered an idle person,” Sesame’s Technology Director Li Yingyun said.
 “Someone who frequently buys diapers would be considered as probably a parent, who on balance is more likely to have a sense of responsibility.”

-Apparently, millions of people have already signed up for this and the Chinese government is incentivising them for doing so.
+Apparently, millions of people have already registered for this and the Chinese government is proactively providing incentives to encourage them to do so.